jakecyr/freebibleapi/README.md

 ## Installation

-Install the library with npm `npm install bibleapi`.
+Install the library with npm `npm install freebibleapi`.

 ## Authentication